w00tazn/esp-thread-br-sonoff-donglem/README.md

 ---

-## Once Flashing is complete

-Depending on how you want to use the Dongle-M (Ethernet vs Wi-Fi)

-### Wi-Fi:

-1. Search for and join the Wi-Fi AP - It'll be something like ESP-ThreadRouterXXXX
-2. Wait for the CaptivePortal to show and select the Wi-Fi network to join and enter the passcode
-3. Either copy the device URL (mDNS) or find the device IP in your router when it has joined the Wi-Fi
-4. Re-join your Wi-Fi and use a browser to visit the WebUI where you can setup the Thread Network Details

-#### Ethernet:

-1. Connect an Ethernet cable
+## Web UI – OpenThread management

+Once connected via Ethernet or Wi-Fi:

-2. Find the assigned IP address in your router
+- Open the device IP address in a browser
-3. Use a browser to visit the WebUI where you can setup the Thread Network Details
+  (when using AP mode, an mDNS URL is shown and can be copied instead)

+The OpenThread web interface allows:

+- Viewing and editing the Thread dataset
+- Copying / restoring the Thread TLV (dataset backup)
+- Viewing network properties
+- Viewing Thread network topology

 ---
 ## Boot & network behaviour